saadamin2k13/Augmentation-for-DRS-to-text-generation/README.md

-# Augmentation-for-DRS-to-text-generation
+## Augmentation-for-DRS-to-text-generation

-In this repo, we include the code for our EACL-2024 paper "Exploring Data Augmentation in Neural DRS-to-Text Generation".
+In this repo, we include the code for our EACL-2024 paper entitled:

+### "Exploring Data Augmentation in Neural DRS-to-Text Generation"

 Here, we include:

-dataset
+1. dataset
-code
+2. code
-models
+3. models
-outputs
+4. outputs